What do they look like?

 Where do they live?

 The brush-tailed possum is the most widely distributed possum in Australia.
-It can be found in forests and woodlands all along the east coast, and also lives in inland areas along tree-lined rivers and creeks.
-They are nocturnal animals and are active at night; they usually spend the day sleeping.
+It can be found in forests and woodlands all along the east coast and also lives in inland areas along tree-lined rivers and creeks.
+Possums are nocturnal animals and are active at night; they usually spend the day sleeping.

 What do they eat?

 In the bush, brush-tailed possums feed on leaves, buds, flowers and fruits.
 They have strong teeth and often use their front paws to hold their food while eating.

-It is the Australian marsupial most often seen by city-dwellers, as it is one of few that thrives in urban areas, as well as a wide range of natural and human-modified environments.
-Around peoples' homes, brush-tail possums are inventive and determined foragers with a liking for fruit trees, vegetable gardens, and kitchen raids.
+The brush-tailed possum is the Australian marsupial most often seen by city dwellers, as it is one of few that thrives in urban areas, as well as a wide range of natural and human-modified environments.
+Around people's homes, brush-tailed possums are inventive and determined foragers, with a liking for fruit trees, vegetable gardens and kitchen raids.